Hi1talib1World/Hi1talib1World/README.md

 ## Hi there 👋
-I'm hicham outaleb Android dev & Fullstack web Developer | Teacher  | I like to help people  learn to code and transform Their acquaintances to the real world
+I'm hicham outaleb Android dev & Fullstack web Developer | Teacher  | I like to help people  learn to code and transform Their acquaintances to the real world..
+My background contains various experiences and projects.

 ## You can find me online 🔍